A Historical Timeline of Asian American Theatre

 Josephine Lee’s publication of Performing Asian America

-API 101at Asian American Theater Company
+API 101 at Asian American Theater Company

 Asian Pacific Islander Cultural Center founded